daniellacosse-code/onlyweb.dev/framework/README.md

 });
 ```

-6. Now, in order to actually use the element, we need to inline it into the page.
+6. Now, to actually use the **Element** we need to inline it into the page.
 You can do that like so:

 ```js
 Backend.Page.Register("/", {